AlexGomezUnal/Linear-Collision-in-ThreeJS-3D/Readme.md

-This a simple simulation of two bricks without surface friction colliding in 3D.
+This is a simple simulation of two bricks without surface friction colliding in 3D.

-USing three.js
+Using three.js

 simulation starts out of focus, so you have to drag your mouse to the rigth down corner until you see the plane and the two bricks.